5 Mistakes to Avoid When Relocating and Searching for a Home in Austin

 What we pride ourselves on is educating our clients.
 There is so much information out there that may or may not be accurate, so we try our best to give you as much time as you need for education and to also ask questions.
 As a previous elementary school teacher, the education side of it is something that I love doing.
 I love having that conversation with buyers.
 Knowing that our buyers understand how buyer representation works in Texas is very important to us.

 You want to commit to an agent through a buyer representation agreement.
 We understand not wanting to commit after the first conversation, but that’s why we go through the steps and educate you so you can feel comfortable when it’s time to make that decision.
-And by doing that, you’re going to have someone looking out for your best interests on your side.
+And by doing that, you’re going to have someone looking out for the best interests of your side.